 Recipe Card 📖

-- 2 teaspoons table or sea salt ~ Substitutions
+- 1 teaspoon table or sea salt ~ Divided or to taste.
+Substitutions

-- 1/2 teaspoon Kashmiri ground red chili ~ Or 1/4 teaspoon cayenne, to your taste; substitutions
+- 2 teaspoons Kashmiri ground red chili ~ Or 1/2 to 1 teaspoon cayenne, to your taste; substitution

-- 2 teaspoons lemon juice ~ Or lime; more to taste
+- 4 teaspoons lemon juice ~ Or lime juice, apple cider, or malt vinegar.
+To taste

 - 1 cup peas ~ Optional, fresh or frozen.
 See Notes below.

-- Feel free to use any ground meat you prefer or go vegetarian using crumbled firm tofu or mushrooms.
+- Use any ground meat you prefer or go vegetarian using crumbled firm tofu or mushrooms.
+You may want to add a bit more spicing for ground poultry as it is quite bland.

-- Other vegetables: Besides peas, you could add half-cooked cubes of potatoes, carrots, or cauliflower florets.
+- Other vegetables: Besides peas and potatoes, you could add carrots, mushrooms, or cauliflower florets.

-- Keema curry can be eaten the same day, but like many Indian dishes, it is even better the next day.
+- Keema curry can be eaten the same day, but like many curries, it is even better the next day.